-On September 21, 2023, Diamond Foreign Asset Company (or DFAC), a wholly owned subsidiary of Diamond Offshore Drilling, Inc. (or DODI), and Diamond Finance, LLC, a wholly owned subsidiary of DFAC (or, together with DFAC, the Issuers), issued \$550.0 million aggregate principal amount of 8.5% Senior Secured Second Lien Notes due 2030 (or Second Lien Notes) in a private placement (or Notes Offering) conducted pursuant to Rule 144A and Regulation S under the Securities Act of 1933, as amended.
-The Second Lien Notes were issued at par for net proceeds of approximately \$540 million after deduction of certain estimated offering expenses.
-The Second Lien Notes are fully and unconditionally guaranteed, jointly and severally, on a senior secured basis by DODI and each of its existing restricted subsidiaries (other than the Issuers) and by certain of DODI's future restricted subsidiaries (other than the Issuers) that guarantee any debt of the Issuers or any guarantor under any syndicated credit facility or capital markets debt in an aggregate principal amount in excess of a certain amount (or, collectively, the Subsidiary Guarantors and, together with DODI, the Guarantors).
+On September 21, 2023, Diamond Foreign Asset Company (or DFAC), a wholly owned subsidiary of Diamond Offshore Drilling, Inc. (or DODI), and Diamond Finance, LLC a wholly owned subsidiary of DFAC (or, together with DFAC, collectively referred to as the Issuers), issued \$550.0 million aggregate principal amount of 8.5% Senior Secured Second Lien Notes due October 2030 (or the Second Lien Notes) with interest payable semi-annually in a private placement (or Notes Offering) conducted pursuant to Rule 144A arrears on April 1 and Regulation S under the Securities Act October 1 of 1933, as amended.
+The Second Lien Notes were issued at par for net proceeds of approximately \$ million after deduction of certain estimated offering expenses.

+each year, beginning on April 1, 2024.
+The Second Lien Notes are fully and unconditionally guaranteed, jointly and severally, on a senior secured basis by DODI Diamond Offshore Drilling, Inc. (or DODI) and each of its existing restricted subsidiaries (other than the Issuers) and by certain of DODI's future restricted subsidiaries (other than the Issuers) that guarantee any debt of the Issuers or any guarantor under any syndicated credit facility or capital markets debt in an aggregate principal amount in excess of a certain amount (or, collectively, the Subsidiary Guarantors and, together with DODI, the Guarantors).
 The Second Lien Notes and the related guarantees are secured on a second-priority basis, subject to certain permitted liens, by substantially all the assets of, and equity interests in, the Issuers and the Subsidiary Guarantors.

-The Second Lien Notes are governed by an Indenture, dated as of September 21, 2023 (or Indenture), entered into among the Issuers, DODI and certain of its subsidiaries named therein and HSBC Bank USA, National Association (or HSBC), as trustee (or Trustee) and collateral agent (or Collateral Agent).
+The Second Lien Notes are governed by obligate DODI and its specified subsidiaries to comply with an Indenture, indenture dated as of September 21, 2023 (or the Indenture), entered into among by the Issuers, DODI and certain of its subsidiaries named therein and HSBC Bank USA, National Association (or HSBC), as trustee (or Trustee) and collateral agent (or Collateral Agent).
 The Second Lien Notes will mature on October 1, 2030.
 Interest on the Second Lien Notes is payable semi-annually in arrears on April 1 and October 1 of each year, beginning on April 1, 2024.
-The Second Lien Notes are fully and unconditionally guaranteed, jointly and severally, by the Guarantors and by each of DODI's existing restricted subsidiaries (other than the Issuers) that is a borrower under or a guarantor of our revolving credit facility (see "- Amended Revolving Credit Agreement") and certain future subsidiaries.
+The Second Lien Notes are fully and unconditionally guaranteed, jointly and severally, by the Guarantors and by each of DODI's existing restricted subsidiaries (other than the Issuers) that is a borrower under or a guarantor of our revolving credit facility (see "-Amended Revolving Credit Agreement") and certain future subsidiaries.